radgrad/docusaurus2/docs/radgrad2/datamodel/dump-restore.md

 You can see that this method returns an object with four fields: name, slug, interests, and description.
 Name, slug, and description are Strings, and Interests is an array of Strings (the Slugs corresponding to the InterestIDs in the document).

 Now the question is, why is that the appropriate object to return from dumpOne?
-To understand the answer, you need to also know that each Javascript class also defines a method called `define()` which accepts an object containing fields representing the initial values for a document in the underlying MongoDB collection.
+To understand the answer, you need to also know that each Typescript class also defines a method called `define()` which accepts an object containing fields representing the initial values for a document in the underlying MongoDB collection.
 This is the standard way in RadGrad to create MongoDB documents in the data model.
 Here, for example, is the define() method for the CareerGoal collection:

 ```js
  /**